DeByeUSerSYstem/QDots-sizer/README.md

 # QDots-sizer

-This is a python package for automated size classification of semiconductor Quantum Dots from Wide-Angle x-ray Total Scattering pattern, using a light all-convolutional deep learning model trained with physics-informed augmented data.
+This is a python package for automated size classification of nanocrystals and quantum dots from  x-ray scattering data, using a light all-convolutional deep learning model trained with physics-informed augmented data.

 ### Supported data type
  * Sample state: colloidal and dry
- * Angular range: wide (synchrotron-like) and narrow (laboratory machine-like)
+ * Angular range: custom

 ## Installation